Chapter 5. COM Servers

 next to the class definition, where it logically belongs.
 The

-discussion of the OBJECT_ENTRY_AUTO
+discussion of the OBJECT_ENTRY_AUTO macro later in this

 chapter reveals how ATL accomplishes this nifty trick.